bsmithdx/forup-assignment/README.md

     - [ ] Add routes and controller to list, create, update, and delete lists of characters (CharacterList)
         - [ ] List should return in alphabetical order by CharacterList name
         - [ ] Create logic needs validation to handle duplicate name conflict
-        - [ ] Updating is how we add favorites (need to figure out how to handle saving to multiple lists with no Character resource?)
+        - [ ] Updating is how we add favorites (need to figure out how to handle saving to multiple lists with no Character resource and model relationships?)
           - [ ] Updating should save favorites in order of favorited timestamp
     - [ ] Add tests of controller methods